Event FAQ

 Registering

-Tickets are on sale now!
+Registration is open now!
 Please consider also contributing to our scholarship fund.
-It costs about $350 per scholarship recipient, and we rely on your help to make this event accessible to everyone.
+It costs about $400 per scholarship recipient, and we rely on your help to make this event accessible to everyone.
 Those seeking a scholarship can apply here.

 We are particularly interested in creating a diverse and inclusive space, and especially encourage those underrepresented in tech to join the event.
 Want to help make the event more inclusive?
 Invite others who will make the space welcoming and sponsor a scholarship recipient waitlisted for lack of funds.